ErnestoGarciaGenesys/bayeux-client-dotnet/README.md

 Genesys.Bayeux.Client.Logging.LogProvider.SetCurrentLogProvider(<My ILogProvider implementation>);
 ~~~

 If none of these are available,  System.Diagnostics.TraceSource will be used.

-(See [how to configure tracing](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/how-to-configure-network-tracing)).
+For troubleshooting networking issues, you may want to enable [.NET network tracing](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/how-to-configure-network-tracing).

 ## Features